 The necessity of cultural awareness in aged care is reinforced by The National Aged Care Quality Alliance’s definition of quality care:

 - ‘Services that are consumer-driven, have a wellness and reablement approach, are affordable, sustainably provided, and are inclusive of the diversity of older people according to their needs.’

-In the Broome hearing of the interim report - in which culturally safe care to First Nations people was a primary focus - Graham Aitken, a Yankunytjatjara descendant and Chief Executive Officer of Aboriginal Community Services explained what culturally-safe care should look like:
+In the Broome hearing of the Royal Commission interim report - in which culturally safe care to Aboriginal and Torres Strait Islander peoples was a primary focus - Graham Aitken, a Yankunytjatjara descendant and the Chief Executive Officer of Aboriginal Community Services, explained what culturally safe care should look like:

 - ‘The judge of what is culturally-safe is up to the individual.
 We will speak to the Elder about what they need for us to be culturally safe or appropriate.
 It’s a respect that we treat everyone as an individual and with dignity and to us that’s what cultural safety is about.’